dhruv1710/dhruv1710/README.md

 ## Hi there 👋
-### I mostly work on PyTorch/TF, Python, Flutter and Golang
+### I work on PyTorch/TF, Python, Flutter and Golang.
+Building Scalable Systems at Onfinance AI

 I love coding and building systems!

-I'm currently working as Fullstack AI eng with [Onfinance AI](https://onfinance.ai)
+I'm currently working as Fullstack AI eng with [Onfi](https://onfinance.ai)

 If you find enjoyment in solving problems from first-principles and scale solutions connect with me on my socials: